avdnowhere/frontend/README.md

 ## STEP BY STEP

-**1. After Clone or download the project, go to project directory, and you need to run:**
+**1. After Clone or Download the project, go to project directory, and you need to run:**

 ### `npm install`